UniversityOfHelsinkiCS/riksutin/README.md

 The envs for testing are in `cienv`

 Envs are using a dummy service to mock the external dependencies, see [data_source_mock](https://github.com/UniversityOfHelsinkiCS/riksutin/tree/master/data_source_mock).
-Data is mostly hardcoded so you will not get eg real universities of each country.
+Data is mostly hardcoded so you will not get, e.g., real universities of each country.

 By default the caching of data sources is turned off when tests are run, see [this](https://github.com/UniversityOfHelsinkiCS/riksutin/blob/master/cienv#L7)